relaycoder/konro/README.md

 ❌ **Consider other solutions if you need:**

-*   **High-Concurrency Writes:** Konro's default adapters are not designed for environments where many processes need to write to the database simultaneously at high frequency.
+*   **High-Concurrency Writes:** Konro's default file-based adapters are not designed for environments where many processes need to write to the database simultaneously at high frequency.
-*   **Gigabyte-Scale Datasets:** Konro operates on data in memory, making it unsuitable for datasets that cannot comfortably fit into RAM.
+*   **Extreme Performance at Scale:** While `on-demand` mode helps with memory, complex relational queries still load data into memory.
+For gigabyte-scale relational processing, a dedicated database server is more appropriate.
 *   **Distributed Systems:** Konro is a single-node database solution by design.

 ---